elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

     filtering_advanced_config: boolean, -> Whether to display filtering advanced config in the Kibana UI
     filtering_rules: boolean            -> Whether to display filtering rules in the Kibana UI },
+  filtering: [          -> Array of filtering rules, connectors use the first entry by default
-  filtering: {          -> Filtering rules
+    {
       domain: string,     -> what data domain these rules apply to
       active: {           -> "active" rules are run in jobs.
         rules: {
           id: string,         -> rule identifier
           policy: string,     -> one of ["include", "exclude"]
           field: string,      -> the field on the document this rule applies to
           rule: string,       -> one of ["regex", "starts_with", "ends_with", "contains", "equals", "<", ">"]
           value: string,      -> paired with the `rule`, this `value` either matches the contents of the document's `field` or does not
           order: number,      -> the order in which to match rules.
 The first rule to match has its `policy` applied
           created_at: string, -> when the rule was added
           updated_at: string  -> when the rule was last edited },
         advanced_snippet: {   -> used for filtering data from the 3rd party at query time
           value: object,      -> this JSON object is passed directly to the connector
           created_at: string, -> when this JSON object was created
           updated_at: string  -> when this JSON object was last edited },
         validation: {
           state: string,      -> one of ["edited", "valid", "invalid"]
           errors: {
             ids: string,      -> the id(s) of any rules that are deemed invalid
             messages: string  -> the message(s) to display in Kibana, explaining what is invalid }
         }
       },
-    draft: object;      -> Identical to the above "active" object, but used when drafting edits to filtering rules };
+      draft: object;      -> Identical to the above "active" object, but used when drafting edits to filtering rules }
+  ];
   index_name: string;   -> The name of the content index where data will be written to
   is_native: boolean;   -> Whether this is a native connector
   language: string;     -> the language used for the analyzer